-- TV Today Network Limited, Living Media India Limited, Mail Today Newspaper Private Limited, Universal Learn Today Private Limited, collectively referred to as the India Today Group in this policy - ii) All categories of employees: whether full-time employees or part-time employees, consultants, third party/ outsourced staff, trainees, interns, or retainers - iii) All acts of sexual harassment, occurred during or beyond office hours - iv) All acts of sexual harassment, which may have taken place within or outside the India Today Group office premises, including any travel or place visited by an employee arising out of or during the course of employment.
+- i) TV Today Network Limited and Living Media India Limited. - ii) All categories of employees: whether full-time employees or part-time employees, consultants, third party/ outsourced staff, trainees, interns, or retainers - ii) All acts of sexual harassment, occurred during or beyond office hours - iv) All acts of sexual harassment, which may have taken place within or outside the India Today Group office premises, including any travel or place visited by an employee arising out of or during the course of employment.